Definition of a Sales Assessment Test

 #9.
 You will identify what training, development, and coaching salespeople will need.

 #10.
 You will be a step ahead of your competitors because most firms do not use the right assessments or use them the right way.

-Keep in mind that even though the right pre-hire sales assessment is a great tool, you will still make hiring mistakes, albeit, there will be fewer of them.
+Keep in mind that even though the right pre-hire assessment is a great tool, you will still make hiring mistakes, albeit, there will be fewer of them.

 Many hiring managers rely on the gut-intuition to select sales candidates, resulting in a predictive validation of only 20%.
 Essentially, managers who hire salespeople based on gut instinct are wrong 80% of the time.

 When managers make decisions based on just their gut feeling, they often ignore important factors.
-In sales staff selection, this means companies wind up hiring costly under-performing salespeople who flame out in 3-6 months.
+In staff selection, this means companies wind up hiring costly under-performing salespeople who flame out in 3-6 months.

 The first steps in selecting a sales assessment test

-The “correct” pre-employment sales assessment is the single best predictor of a sales candidate’s success.
+The “correct” pre-employment assessment is the single best predictor of a sales candidate’s success.
 I have discovered no single assessment works for everyone.